 Setting up the units on a network allows point-to-point, point-to-multipoint, and multipoint-to-multipoint computer to console operation by connecting multiple extender devices on the same TCP/IP LAN.
-Prior to setup we recommended laying out the plans for your KE installation using our performance guide (see Keys to Network Performance, page 387).
+Prior to setup we recommended laying out the plans for your KE installation using our performance guide (see Keys to Network Performance, page 339).

-- The units are preconfigured with factory-default network settings.
+- Note: 1.
+The units are preconfigured with factory-default network settings.
 If you install only one set of KE Series units, you do not need to change these default network settings.
-See Default IP Addresses, page 136, for further details. - In a network setup with multiple units, each Transmitter and Receiver must be configured with a unique IP address.
-See Network Configuration, page 135, for further details. - We recommended using 1000Mbps Gigabit Ethernet switches (wire speeds, non-blocking with 1Gbps/1.5Mpps performance per port) between KE Series devices installed on different LAN segments.
-10/100Mbps switches might cause poor performance. - In multipoint configurations, the IGMP and flow control function of your network switches/hubs must be enabled to avoid the deterioration of data throughput.
-To ensure functionality use a layer 3 switch that supports IGMP queries. - If your network uses cascaded switches, please check to ensure the data throughput is sufficient. - To get the best performance, we suggest creating a private network for KE devices, as they are bandwidth-intensive devices. - The unit supports network redundancy.
+See Default IP Addresses, page 126, for further details. - In a network setup with multiple units, each Transmitter and Receiver must be configured with a unique IP address.
+See Network Configuration, page 125, for further details. - 3.
+We recommended using 1000Mbps Gigabit Ethernet switches (wire speeds, non-blocking with 1Gbps/1.5Mpps performance per port) between KE Series devices installed on different LAN segments.
+10/100Mbps switches might cause poor performance. - 4.
+In multipoint configurations, the IGMP and flow control function of your network switches/hubs must be enabled to avoid the deterioration of data throughput.
+To ensure functionality use a layer 3 switch that supports IGMP queries. - 5.
+If your network uses cascaded switches, please check to ensure the data throughput is sufficient. - 6.
+To get the best performance, we suggest creating a private network for KE devices, as they are bandwidth-intensive devices. - 7.
+The unit supports network redundancy.
 Where both LAN and SFP ports are connected, a network redundancy is established.
-Please note that if you use copper SFP modules, the module has to be removed for the unit to switch to the LAN port's network. - For specifically designed USB keyboards/mouses, see USB Mode, page 224.
+Please note that if you use copper SFP modules, the module has to be removed for the unit to switch to the LAN port's network. - 8.
+A keyboard or mouse with special functions may need to use the USB ports for advanced features to work (see USB Mode, page 203).